 If any shares of Restricted Stock are forfeited for which the participant did not receive any benefits of ownership (as such phrase is construed by the Commission or its staff), or if any Stock Option (and related Stock Appreciation Right, if any) terminates without being exercised or if any Restricted Stock Unit or Performance Unit terminates or expires without the issuance of any shares thereunder, shares subject to such Awards shall again be available for issuance in connection with Awards under the Plan.
-In the event that (a) any participant delivers shares of Common Stock in satisfaction of any tax withholding requirement for Awards other than Stock Options and Stock Appreciation Rights, or (b) any other payment made or benefit realized under the Plan is satisfied by the transfer or relinquishment by Plan participants of shares of Common Stock, the number of shares of Common Stock available for Awards under the Plan shall be increased by the number of shares of Common Stock so surrendered, paid or relinquished; provided, however, that, notwithstanding the foregoing, shares of Common Stock delivered to pay the exercise price of any Stock Option or Stock Appreciation Right and shares of Common Stock delivered in satisfaction of any tax withholding requirement relating to any Stock Option or Stock Appreciation Right and shares of Common Stock otherwise transferred or relinquished in connection with any Stock Option or Stock Appreciation Right that are not actually issued in connection with the settlement of such Appreciation Right on the exercise thereof, will not be added back to the aggregate number of shares of Common Stock available for issuance under the Plan, and shares of Common Stock reacquired by the Company on the open market or otherwise using cash proceeds from the exercise of Stock Options will not be added to the aggregate number of shares of Common Stock available for issuance under the Plan.
+In the event that (a) any participant delivers shares of Common Stock in satisfaction of any tax withholding requirement for Awards other than Stock Options and Stock Appreciation Rights, or (b) any other payment made or benefit realized under the Plan is satisfied by the transfer or relinquishment by Plan participants of shares of Common Stock, the number of shares of Common Stock available for Awards under the Plan shall be increased by the number of shares of Common Stock so surrendered, paid or relinquished; provided, however, that, notwithstanding the foregoing, shares of Common Stock delivered to pay the exercise price of any Stock Option or Stock Appreciation Right and shares of Common Stock delivered in satisfaction of any tax withholding requirement relating to any Stock Option or Stock Appreciation Right and shares of Common Stock otherwise transferred or relinquished in connection with any Stock Option or Stock Appreciation Right that are not actually issued in connection with the settlement of such Appreciation Right on the exercise thereof, will not be added back to the aggregate number of shares of Common Stock available for issuance under the Plan, and shares of Common Stock options will not be added to the aggregate number of shares of Common Stock Options will not be added to the aggregate number of shares of Common Stock Options will not be added to the aggregate number of shares of Common Stock available for issuance under the Plan.